score-spec/score-compose/README.md

       --build stringArray               An optional build context to use for the given container --build=container=./dir or --build=container={"context":"./dir"}
       --env-file string                 Location to store a skeleton .env file for compose - this will override existing content
-  -h, --help                            help for generate
-      --image string                    An optional container image to use for any container with image == '.'
+  -h, --help                            help for generate -i, --image string                    An optional container image to use for any container with image == '.'
   -o, --output string                   The output file to write the composed compose file to (default "compose.yaml")
-      --override-property stringArray   An optional set of path=key overrides to set or remove --overrides-file string           An optional file of Score overrides to merge in --publish stringArray             An optional set of HOST_PORT:<ref>:CONTAINER_PORT to publish on the host system.
+      --override-property stringArray   An optional set of path=key overrides to set or remove --overrides-file string           An optional file of Score overrides to merge in -p, --publish stringArray             An optional set of HOST_PORT:<ref>:CONTAINER_PORT to publish on the host system.

 Global Flags:
       --quiet           Mute any logging output